-This latter is often especially important and reflects what Harvey calls the "surplus absorption problem": capitalist firms organize the production of products, and those products contain "surplus value" - that is, they are more valuable than all of the inputs used to make them - but this surplus can only be turned into money profits if the firms can actually sell what they produce.
+This last barrier is often especially important, so let us look at this specific contradiction more closely.
+This issue reflects what Harvey calls the "surplus absorption problem": capitalist firms organize the production of products, and those products contain "surplus value" - that is, they are more valuable than all of the inputs used to make them - but this surplus can only be turned into money profits if the firms can actually sell what they produce.
 If they cannot, then they are likely to sit on hoards of capital and not invest much, since they won't bother investing unless they can get a return.
+The pivot of the contradiction is that to reduce costs, capitalist push wages down, but this reduces the capacity of employees to purchase goods and services in the market.
+This is what Keynesians call "inadequate demand".
+One remedy can be state spending, but this opens up what we will call in the middle of the course the "Frankenstein problem": how to control the level of state spending in a democratic political context.
 This is the current situation.
 Strategies to expand the market, therefore, are in part generated by this problem of finding profitable forms of investment.

-4.3 An ambiguity in the analysis: From profits to Capital accumulation
+4.4 An ambiguity in the analysis: From profits to Capital accumulation